Transistor

 How Transistor Works?

-transistor structureA common transistor consists of three blocks or layers of semiconductors (NPN or PNP) and has 3 pins.
+transistor structureA common transistor consists of three blocks or layers of Semiconductors (NPN or PNP) and has 3 pins.
 The pins of a common transistor are Base (connected to middle layer), Collector (the upper layer), and Emitter (the lower layer).

 We will take NPN transistor to understand the brief concept behind the working of a transistor.